What are DCL Commands in SQL?

 GRANT Command Definition: The GRANT command allows the database administrator to grant specific privileges or permissions to a user on a database object, such as tables, views, procedures, etc.

 In layman’s terms, the GRANT command allows a user to access and perform specific actions on the database or its objects.
 You should also remember that the GRANT command is mainly used by database administrators in order to ensure the security and integrity of the data in the database.
-In order to better understand the working of the GRANT command, let’s go through an example.
+In order to better understand the workings of the GRANT command, let’s go through an example.

 GRANT Command Example:

-GRANT SELECT ON employees TO Atul;
+GRANT SELECT ON employees TO Vivek;

 Copy code